MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-virtual-hid-device-firmware-update.md

 1. Build the CfuVirtualHid device solution in Visual Studio

-    1. Navigate to the location of the CfuVirtualHid.sln file omn your development system.
+    1. Navigate to the location of the CfuVirtualHid.sln file on your development system.
 For example:

         `C:\<your_repo_folder>\CFU\Host\CFUFirmwareSimulation\CfuVirtualHid.sln`

     1. Open the CfuVirtualHid.sln file in Visual Studio.

-    1. TBD
+    1. From the Build menu, TBD

 1. Install the CfuVirtualHid device and driver

-    1. Navigate to the location of the cfuvirtualhid.inf file omn your development system.
+    1. Navigate to the location of the cfuvirtualhid.inf file on your development system.
 For example:

         `C:\<your_repo_folder>\CFU\Host\CFUFirmwareSimulation\x64\Debug\CfuVirtualHid`

     1. At an administrative command prompt, run the following command:

-        `C:\Tools\devcon.exe install cfuvirtualhid.inf HID\CFU_VIRTUAL_DEVICE`

-        `C:\Program Files (x86)\Windows Kits\10\Tools\x64\devcon.exe install cfuvirtualhid.inf HID\CFU_VIRTUAL_DEVICE`
+        `devcon.exe install cfuvirtualhid.inf HID\CFU_VIRTUAL_DEVICE`

         > [!NOTE]
         > You may need to add the devcon.exe folder location to your path.